Chandrahasa06/Allies_jobPortal/README.md

 ---

-## Client Workflow
+## Employer Workflow

-1. Switch to "Client" mode
+1. Switch to "Employer" mode
-2. Create a new job (title, description, price, deadline)
+2. Create a new job (title, description, price)
 3. View applicants and accept the best fit
 4. Deposit funds to escrow
 5. Release funds when satisfied
-6. Optionally rate the freelancer after job completion
+6. Rate the freelancer after job completion

 ## Freelancer Workflow